huckerdom/ultimate-sport/posts/a-fun-drill.rst

 .. description: A fun throwing and catching drill that we discovered
-.. tags: throwing, catching, drill
+.. tags: throw, catch, drill
 .. title: A fun drill
 .. link:
 .. author: punchagan